Non-Custodial Bitcoin Staking

 - The address to which the staker would like their CORE token rewards to be sent.

-- Minimum requirements exist for both amount and duration.
-Users should stake at least 0.01 Bitcoin (less transaction fees) for at least 10 days.
+- Minimum requirements exist for the amount of BTC to be staked.
+Users should stake at least 0.01 Bitcoin (less transaction fees).

 Transaction Workflow